jameswilddev/react-native-app-helpers/react-native/components/createLimitedHeightComponent/readme.md

 const ExampleScreen = () => (
   <ExampleComponent width="fillsContainer">
-    <Text>This is up to 243 hight and fills its container horizontally.</Text>
+    <Text>This is up to 243 tall and fills its container horizontally.</Text>
   </ExampleComponent>
 );
 ```